oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/deploy.weblogic_short.ocishell.md

 sample-domain1-managed-server1   1/1       Running   0          1m        10.244.2.11   130.61.84.41    <none>
 sample-domain1-managed-server2   0/1       Running   0          1m        10.244.1.4    130.61.52.240   <none>
 ```
-You have to see three running pods similar to the result above.
-If you don't see all the running pods please wait and check periodically.
-The whole domain deployment may take up to 2-3 minutes depending on the compute shapes.
+You should see three running pods similar to the results shown above.
+If you don't see all the running pods, wait and then check periodically.
+The entire domain deployment may take up to 2-3 minutes depending on the compute shapes.

-In order to access any application or admin console deployed on WebLogic you have to configure *Traefik* ingress.
-OCI Load balancer is already assigned during *Traefik* install in the previous step.
+In order to access any application or the Administration Console deployed on WebLogic, you have to configure a *Traefik* Ingress.
+An OCI load balancer is already assigned during the *Traefik* install in the previous step.

-As a simple solution the best is to configure path routing which will route the external traffic through *Traefik* to domain cluster address or admin server's console.
+As a simple solution, it's best to configure path routing, which will route external traffic through *Traefik* to the domain cluster address or the Administration Server Console.

-Execute the following ingress resource definition:
+Execute the following Ingress resource definition:
 ```bash
 cat << EOF | kubectl apply -f -
 apiVersion: extensions/v1beta1